 • By demonstrating fluency in a language other than English

 Students are permitted to use language courses at the 2000 level or above to meet module requirements where appropriate.

-Note: Students enter the Honors Specialization in Global Development Studies in the 2nd year.
-To be admitted to this Honors Specialization students must have: completion of first year requirements with no failures; students must have an average of at least 70% across 5.0 first year courses which will consist of the 3.0 principal courses, including the 0.5 CGS course, with no mark in these principal courses below 60%.
+Note: Students enter the Honours Specialization in Global Development Studies in the 2nd year.
+To be admitted to this Honours Specialization students must have: completion of first year requirements with no failures; students must have an average of at least 70% across 5.0 first year courses which will consist of the 3.0 principal courses, including the 1.0 essay course, with no mark in these principal courses below 60%.

 0.5 course from: CGS 2003F/G, CGS 2004F/G.

 1.0 course from: language other than English, either in progression from language studied in Year 1, or in a language different from that studied in Year 1.
 See Centre for Global Studies language requirement.
-(Not part of the 9.0 for Honors Specialization, but a requirement for Centre for Global Studies degree).
+(Not part of the 9.0 for Honours Specialization, but a requirement for Centre for Global Studies degree).
 And please note that this requirement may be waived, if competency in a language other than English is already achieved by other means and recognised by the Director of the Centre for Global Studies.